rust-embedded/discovery/src/11-usart/README.md

 transmitter and which line is the receiver depends from which side of the communication you are looking at the lines.

 We'll be using the pin `PA9` as the microcontroller's TX line and `PA10` as its RX line.
-IOW, the pin `PA9` outputs data onto its wire wheres the pin `PA10` listens for data on its wire.
+In other words, the pin `PA9` outputs data onto its wire whereas the pin `PA10` listens for data on its wire.

 We could have used a different pair of pins as the TX and RX pins.
 There's a table in page 44 of the [Data Sheet] that list all the other possible pins we could have used.